SEIR-11-08/github/README.md

 > IMPORTANT: At some point, you will lose access to the class repo that's hosted on GA's GitHub Enterprise account.
 Not to worry.
 You will of course have all of the materials and your work stored locally.
 Additionally, at the end of the cohort, you can simply add a new remote that links a repo on your personal GitHub account and push to it - that remote repo will then contain all materials and commits for your labs, practice exercises, code challenges, etc.

-For your convenience, there is a git command cheatsheet located in the `resources` section of the class repo.
-However the following summary of commands will "git" you far:
+This following summary of commands will "git" you far:

 | Command | Purpose |
 |---------------------------------|---|